genesis-community/bosh-genesis-kit/README.md

 #### Minimum VMs

 This subkit reduces the footprint of Cloud Foundry to a bare minimum.
-It loses HA capabilities, but could be ideal for a budget-concious development environment.
+It loses HA capabilities, but could be ideal for a budget-conscious development environment.

 #### Azure

 If deploying on Azure, this subkit will be useful, as it replaces the default Availability Zones with just `z1`, to make the cloud config simpler, as Azure uses Availability sets.
-This also includes VM extensinos for jobs to allow you to explicitly name the Azure availability sets for each job, in your Cloud Config.
+This also includes VM extensions for jobs to allow you to explicitly name the Azure availability sets for each job, in your Cloud Config.

 However, the most important functionality of this subkit is that it enables the